Dr Callum Osler

 Osler CJ and Reynolds RF (2013).
 Age-related changes in the vestibular control of balance.
 Progress in Motor Control IX conference.
 (Poster Communication)

-- Chair of the Life Sciences Research Ethics Committee
+- Vice-chair of the Human Sciences Research Ethics Committee

 - Winner of the Physiological Society Poster Competition at the 37th Congress of the International Union of Physiological Sciences (IUPS)

 - Reviewer for the European Journal of Sport Science

 - Reviewer for the European Journal of Neuroscience

 I have presented my research findings at a number of international conferences: